 Geographical setting for the book

-Major themes discussed in the book
+Major themes or issues discussed in the book

 Major historical events that occurred in the book